The world has more democracies, but weaker democracy

 “Despite the continued quantitative increase in the world’s democracies, the quality of the world’s democracies is eroding,” writes the Stockholm-based IDEA institute in its annual Global State of Democracy Reportexternal link, published on Tuesday.

-In a mixed bag of findings, the report notes that more than half of the countries in the world are now democratic, up from a quarter in 1975.
-In the last decade alone, the number of democracies rose from 90 to 97, IDEA writes.
+In a mixed bag of findings, the report notes that more than half of the countries in the world are now democratic, up from a quarter in 1975, IDEA writes, and in the last decade alone, the number of democracies rose from 90 to 97.

-Meanwhile, already-established democracies have proven resilient: 81% of states that were democratic in 1975 or that have since become so, have stood the test of time.
+Meanwhile, already-established democracies have proven resilient: 81% of states that were democratic in 1975 or that have since become so, have remained so.

 The problems are rather qualitative.
 Democratic erosion, defined as “a statistically significant decline on at least one democratic substitute over a five-year period”, has more than doubled in the past decade, the institute says.